Skip to main content

 note

-In Big Data environments, where it is common to have machines with large amounts of RAM, we recommend setting overcommit_memory to 1.
-Unlike the value 0, which uses a heuristic approach to memory requests (malloc), the value 1 assumes there is always sufficient physical memory, significantly improving the performance of memory-intensive tasks.
+In Big Data environments, where it is common to have machines with large amounts of RAM, we recommend the value 1 for the overcommit_memory setting.
+Unlike the value 0, which uses a heuristic approach to handle memory requests (malloc), the value 1 assumes that there is always enough physical memory, considerably increasing the performance of memory-intensive tasks.

 3. Disable Transparent Huge Pages (THP):